patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/DataView/DataView.md

 ### Modularity

-The extension's modular architecture lets you efficiently create consistent data views, by either using predefined sub-components and hooks, or by defining your own.
+The extension's modular architecture lets you efficiently create consistent data views, either by using predefined sub-components and hooks or by defining your own.
 You can choose the tools that suit your needs and easily replace any part with a custom implementation.

 The `<DataViewToolbar>` component extends the [PatternFly toolbar](/components/toolbar) to support the most common needs.
 For more details, refer to the [data view toolbar](/extensions/data-view/toolbar) examples.
 You can also use a custom toolbar component if needed for your use case.